serbanghita/jquery-plugins/README.md

 ### Current jQuery Mobile plugins:

 **jQuery Mobile dynamic popup** - It gives the developer the possibility to run the popup() function from jQuery Mobile 1.2 without caring about HTML code, code placement, etc. and focusing only on the content & behaviour of the popup.
+Please test it on you phone on [http://is.gd/jqmpopup](http://is.gd/jqmpopup)